See resources and guidance to support preparation for a no-deal Brexit below.

 Clear Customs Financial Aid

-In addition to the free Clear Customs training, eligible businesses can register an expression of interest for a Clear Customs Financial Support payment of up to €6,000 per employee that completes the training programme, *up to maximum of 10 employees per company.
+In addition to the free Clear Customs training, eligible businesses can register an expression of interest for a Clear Customs Financial Support payment of up to €6,000 per employee that completes the training programme, *up to a maximum of 10 employees per company.
 The package includes:

 - Free training programme